Rashaad Penny Player Prop Bets for NFL Week 18 | Seattle vs. Arizona 1/9/2022

 Matchup vs. Arizona

-- In his four career matchups against them, Penny has averaged 18.5 rushing yards per game versus the Cardinals, 45.0 fewer than his over/under in Sunday's game.
+- Against the Cardinals, Penny's 18.5 rushing yards per game over his four career matchups are 47.0 fewer than his over/under in Sunday's game.

-- The Cardinals have the NFL's 11th-ranked defense against the run, allowing 109.4 yards per game.
+- Allowing 109.4 rushing yards per game, the Cardinals have the 11th-ranked run defense in the NFL.

-- This season the Cardinals are ranked first in the league in rushing touchdowns conceded (eight).
+- Penny and the Seahawks will face off against the NFL's best defense in terms of rushing touchdowns conceded (eight).

 Recent Performances